apache/pulsar/site2/website/versioned_docs/version-2.9.2/admin-api-topics.md

 </Tabs>
 ````

-### Lookup of topic
+### Look up topic's owner broker

-You can locate the broker URL which is serving the given topic in the following ways.
+You can locate the owner broker of the given topic in the following ways.

 ````mdx-code-block
 <Tabs